Anita Asmah

-Anita Asmah (born February 1965) is a Ghanaian Brigadier General and lawyer who has served as Head of Mission and Force Commander of the United Nations Disengagement Observer Force since December 2024.
+Anita Asmah (born February 1965) is a Ghanaian Major General and lawyer who has served as Head of Mission and Force Commander of the United Nations Disengagement Observer Force since December 2024.

 Early life and education

 Asmah was born in February 1965.
 She has six siblings.
-Her father was a Colonel in the Armed Forces and she attended prepatory school in Burma Camp and at the Armed Forces experimental school.
+Her father was a Colonel in the Armed Forces and she attended preparatory school in Burma Camp and at the Armed Forces experimental school.
 She then attended Aburi Girls' Senior High School.

 Asmah graduated with a Bachelor of Arts in modern languages (English, French and Arabic) from the University of Ghana.
-She returned to the University later to obtain a Bachelor of Laws and then obtained a practicing certificate from the Ghana School of Law.
+She returned to the university later to obtain a Bachelor of Laws and then obtained a practicing certificate from the Ghana School of Law.
 She has completed various military training courses including a Mission Training Officer's Course in Croatia and a Women in Leadership course at Kennesaw State University in the US.